Im-Fran/SonatypeCentralUpload/README.md

     signingKey = "--BEGIN PGP PRIVATE KEY BLOCK--"  // This is your PGP private key.
 This is required to sign your files signingKeyPassphrase = "..."                    // This is your PGP private key passphrase (optional) to decrypt your private key publicKey = "--BEGIN PGP PUBLIC KEY BLOCK--"    // This is your PGP public key (optional).
 To distribute later to verify your deployments.

+    publishingType = "AUTOMATIC"                    // This is the publishing strategy (optional).
+By default, the plugin automatically publishes the jar to Central.
+The possible values are: AUTOMATIC (default) or MANUAL.
 }
 ```